-- 6.35 Quitters.
+6.29 Quitters.
 Does being part of a support group affect the ability of people to quit smoking?
 A county health department enrolled 300 smokers in a randomized experiment.
-150 participants were assigned to a group that used a nicotine patch and met weekly with a support group; the other 150 received the patch and did not meet with a support group.
-At the end of the study, 40 of the participants in the patch plus support group had quit smoking while only 30 smokers had quit in the other group. - (a) Create a two-way table presenting the results of this study. - (b) Answer each of the following questions under the null hypothesis that being part of a support group does not affect the ability of people to quit smoking, and indicate whether the expected values are higher or lower than the observed values. - i.
+150 participants were randomly assigned to a group that used a nicotine patch and met weekly with a support group; the other 150 received the patch and did not meet with a support group.
+At the end of the study, 40 of the participants in the patch plus support group had quit smoking while only 30 smokers had quit in the other group.

+- (a) Create a two-way table presenting the results of this study. - (b) Answer each of the following questions under the null hypothesis that being part of a support group does not affect the ability of people to quit smoking, and indicate whether the expected values are higher or lower than the observed values. - i.
 How many subjects in the "patch + support" group would you expect to quit? - ii.
 How many subjects in the "patch only" group would you expect to not quit?

-6.36 Full body scan, Part II.
-The table below summarizes a data set we first encountered in Exercise 6.26 regarding views on full-body scans and political affiliation.
+6.30 Full body scan, Part II.A news article reports that "Americans have differing views on two potentially inconvenient and invasive practices that airports could implement to uncover potential terrorist attacks."
+This news piece was based on a survey conducted among a random sample of 1,137 adults nationwide, where one of the questions on the survey was "Some airports are now using 'full-body' digital x-ray machines to electronically screen passengers in airport security lines.
+Do you think these new x-ray machines should or should not be used at airports?"
+Below is a summary of responses based on party affiliation.
 The differences in each political group may be due to chance.
 Complete the following computations under the null hypothesis of independence between an individual's party affiliation and his support of full-body scans.
 It may be useful to first add on an extra column for row totals before proceeding with the computations.

-$Party\ Affiliation$
+Party Affiliation

 Republican Democrat Independent

 Should 264 299 351

 Answer Should not 38 55 77

 Don't know/No answer 16 15 22

 Total 318 369 450

-- (a) How many Republicans would you expect to not support the use of full-body scans? - (b) How many Democrats would you expect to support the use of full-body scans? - (c) How many Independents would you expect to not know or not answer?
+(a) How many Republicans would you expect to not support the use of full-body scans?

+- (b) How many Democrats would you expect to support the use of full- body scans? - (c) How many Independents would you expect to not know or not answer?